nealbob/nealbob.github.io/_posts/2015-8-7-parallelcomp2.md

     return Y
 {% endhighlight %}

 Too easy.
 This tells the compiler to run the loop across multiple CPU cores.
 In this case, we have no concurrency problems: the order in which the loop is executed doesn't matter.
-Now we just need to make a few changes to our `setup.py` file, in order to compile our code with the OpemMP:
+Now we just need to make a few changes to our `setup.py` file, in order to compile our code with the OpenMP:

 {% highlight python %}
 from distutils.core import setup